noodlefrenzy/node-amqp10/README.md

 1. Disposition frames are not dealt with properly, and thus message lifecycles aren't tracked correctly.
 Currently we work fine for auto-settled workflows, but not for handshake transfers.
-2. We work well for sunny-day scenarios, but don't deal well with re-establishing sessions/links when they're severed.
+2. We work well for sunny-day scenarios and some severed link/connection issues, but not all.
+   I'm building out an AMQPClient-level test suite to allow me to see exactly where we fail here, but that work is ongoing
+    and will likely result in some code restructuring.
 3. There are some AMQP types we don't process - notably GUID, and the Decimal23/64/128 types.
 These are unused by the protocol, and no-one seems to be using them to convey information in messages, so ignoring them is likely safe.